vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 At around 1 PM, I put a new water block flex bandage on.

+## 2024-10-02

+I took the water block flex bandage off at around 9:25 PM.

+I put a new bandage on at around 11:20 PM.
+I oriented the new bandage horizontally instead of vertically, as there was some more minor inflammation to the right, and also I wanted the area above to breathe given that it had been bandaged (with brief breaks) for the past 3.5 days.

 ## Muscle strain as a potential explanation

 Currently, the most likely potential explanation is that in the last